This article provides answers to the following questions, among others:

 If the tensile test is repeated again, the operating point first goes up the elastic straight line again and only reaches plastic deformation at higher stress (blue curve)!

 The comparison of both stress–strain curves makes it clear that the plastic deformation now only occurs at higher stress.
 This means that the work-hardened sample obviously has an increased yield strength \(R_p\)!
+The tensile strength also increases accordingly.
 Due to the strain a workpiece has suffered during plastic deformation, work hardening is also referred to as strain strengthening.